Saloni0912/sb-tech-challenge/README.md

-# Starling Bank Technical Challenge
+# Integration with External Public API

 For a customer, take all the transactions in a given week and round them up to the nearest pound.
 For example with spending of £4.35, £5.20 and £0.87, the round-up would be £1.58.
 This amount should then be transferred into a savings goal, helping the customer save for future adventures.

-This challenge is submitted by Saloni Thakare.
 The task is to create a round-up feature for Starling customers using Starling Bank Public API which is available to all customers and partners.
 It a Springboot REST API application written in Java.
 There are two APIs, one to fetch accounts ("/accounts") and other to calculate and save amount into a savings goal ("/round-up").
 This application internally calls 3 APIs from Starling Bank Public API, Accounts API to fetch accounts for a customer, Transaction Feeds to fetch transaction feeds in a given period and Savings Goal API to save a given amount towards a savings goal.